larevolucia/bookwise-analytics/README.md

 ---

-## Stretch Goal: User Clustering & Segmentation
+### Stretch Goal: User Clustering & Segmentation

 As an additional feature, this project implements **user clustering** using KMeans to segment members based on their reading behavior and preferences.
-This segmentation helps identify distinct user groups ( "Genre Specialists" vs. "Genre Explorers") and supports more targeted marketing and personalization strategies.
+This segmentation helps identify distinct user groups and supports more targeted marketing and personalization strategies.

+#### Clustering Approach

+- **Features Used:**
+  Aggregated user-level features such as average pages per book, number of genres read, genre diversity, genre concentration, top genre share, and number of interactions.
+- **Preprocessing:**
+  Missing values are imputed (numerical: median, categorical: mode), categorical features are one-hot encoded, and all features are standardized.
+- **Algorithm:**
+  KMeans clustering is applied to the processed features.
+The optimal number of clusters is determined using the silhouette score and elbow method.
+- **Cluster Profiles:**
+  Analysis revealed **two main user segments**:
+  - **Cluster 0: Genre Specialists**
+    - Fewer ratings overall
+    - Higher average rating per book
+    - Preference for newer and longer books
+    - Less genre diversity, more focused on a single genre
+  - **Cluster 1: Genre Explorers**
+    - More ratings overall
+    - Slightly lower average rating per book
-- See `notebooks/07_Customer_Cluster.ipynb` for the clustering workflow and analysis.
+    - Preference for older and shorter books
+    - Higher genre diversity, less focused on a single genre

+#### Business Interpretation

+- **Genre Specialists** may respond well to targeted recommendations within their favorite genres and new releases.
+- **Genre Explorers** may appreciate diverse recommendations and discovery-oriented features.

+#### Outputs

-- Explore the "Member Insights" page in the dashboard for cluster profiles.
+- Cluster assignments and profiles are available in the dashboard's "Member Insights" page.

-*Note: Clustering is provided as a stretch goal to demonstrate unsupervised learning and user segmentation beyond the core recommendation system.*
+- The clustering workflow, evaluation, and business rationale are fully documented in [`notebooks/07_Member_Cluster.ipynb`](notebooks/07_Member_Cluster.ipynb).

+*This segmentation enables more personalized engagement strategies and actionable insights for marketing and editorial teams.*

 ---